Smartwatch: 2010s

-On 9 September 2014, Apple Inc. announced its first smartwatch, called Apple Watch, to be released in early 2015.
-On 24 April 2015, Apple Watch began shipping across the world.
-Apple's first try into wearable technology was met with considerable criticism during the pre-launch period, with many early technology reviews citing issues with battery life and hardware malfunctions.
-However, others praised Apple for creating a potentially fashionable device that can compete with "traditional watches," not just the smartwatch industry in general.
-The watch only turns on when activated (either by lifting one's wrist, touching the screen, or pressing a button).
+On 9 September 2014, Apple Inc. announced its first smartwatch, called Apple Watch, with an early 2015 release date.
+On 24 April 2015, Apple Watch began shipping worldwide.
+Apple's first wearable attempt was met with considerable criticism during its pre-launch period, with many early technology reviews citing issues with battery life and hardware malfunctions.
+However, other outlets praised Apple for creating a device with the potential to compete with "traditional watches" instead of just smartwatches.
+The watch's screen only wakes when activated by lifting one's wrist, touching the screen, or pressing a button.
 On 29 October 2014, Microsoft announced the Microsoft Band, a smart fitness tracker and the company's first venture into wrist-worn devices since SPOT (Smart Personal Objects Technology) a decade earlier.
-The Microsoft Band was released at $199 the following day, on 30 October 2014.
+The Microsoft Band was released at $199 the following day.

 In October 2015, Samsung unveiled the Samsung Gear S2.
-It features a rotating bezel for ease of use, and an IP68 rating for water resistance up to 1.5 meters deep in 30 minutes.
+It features a rotating bezel for ease of use, and an IP68 rating for water resistance up to 1.5 meters deep for 30 minutes.
 The watch is compatible with industry-standard 20 mm straps.

 At the 2016 Consumer Electronics Show, Razer released the Nabu Watch, a dual-screen smartwatch.
 The first screen integrates an always-on illuminated backlit display and handles standard features such as date and time.
-The second OLED screen, activated by raising one's wrist, allows access to extra smart features.
-Luxury watchmaker TAG Heuer released TAG Heuer Connected, a smartwatch powered by Android Wear.
+The second OLED screen, activated by raising one's wrist, allows access to additional smart features.
+Luxury watchmaker TAG Heuer also released TAG Heuer Connected, a smartwatch powered by Android Wear.

-On 31 August 2016, Samsung unveiled the Samsung Gear S3 smartwatch, with higher specifications.
-There are at least two models: the Samsung Gear S3 Classic and the LTE version Samsung Gear S3 Frontier.
+On 31 August 2016, Samsung unveiled the Samsung Gear S3 smartwatch, with improved specifications.
+There are two models of the watch: the Samsung Gear S3 Classic and the LTE version Samsung Gear S3 Frontier.

-The top smartwatches that debuted at the 2017 Consumer Electronics Show included the Casio WSD-F20, Misfit Wearables Vapor and the Garmin Fenix 5 series.
+The top smartwatches that debuted at the 2017 Consumer Electronics Show included the Casio WSD-F20, the Misfit Wearables Vapor and the Garmin Fenix 5 series.
 On 22 September 2017 Apple released their Apple Watch Series 3 model which offers built in LTE cellular connectivity allowing phone calls, messaging and data without relying on a nearby smartphone connection.

 In 2018, Samsung introduced the Samsung Galaxy Watch series.

 In its September 2018 keynote, Apple introduced a redesigned Apple Watch Series 4.
 It featured a larger display with smaller bezels, as well as an EKG feature which is built to detect abnormal heart function.

 In Qualcomm's September 2018 presentation, it unveiled its Snapdragon 3100 chip.
 It is a successor to the Wear 2100, and it includes greater power efficiency, and a separate low power core that can run basic watch functions as well as slightly more advanced functions, such as step tracking.